Fitness Model Ainsley Rodriguez Shows Off Beach Bum In Yellow Bikini As She Trains Glutes In New Workout Video

 In the clip, the Latina fitness model is standing on a balcony in front of a scenic seascape that appears to be located in her native Miami, Florida.
 The bikini that she chose for the demonstration doesn’t offer a whole lot of coverage for her posterior but it’s great for showing off the results that her workouts can achieve.

-Ainsley showed her followers a circuit that includes jump squats, lying hip abductions, sidesteps, bear crawl kickbacks and hip thrusts.
+Ainsley showed her followers a circuit that includes jump squats, lying hip abductions, sidesteps, bear crawl kickbacks, and hip thrusts.
 She did all of these workouts with a bright green resistance band.
 In the caption, she suggested doing the three rounds of the circuit and told fans that they could find more of her exercise band workouts on the NEOU Fitness app.

-Ainsley fans shared their appreciation for the video in the comments of her most recent post.
+Ainsley’s fans shared their appreciation for the video in the comments section of her most recent post.

 “Magnificent!” one fan wrote.
 “Awesome workout.”